-Hand therapy is the rehabilitation of an injury to the upper limb, including fingers, hand, wrist, elbows and shoulders.
-It is practiced by either an Occupational Therapist or a Physiotherapist; and includes management of both conservative or post-operative concerns.
+Hand therapy is the rehabilitation of an injury to the upper limb, including fingers, hand, wrist, elbow and shoulder.
+It is practiced by either an Occupational Therapist or a Physiotherapist; and includes management of both conservative or post-operative injuries.

-Orthoses (also known as splints) are specially made thermoplastic guards for the hand, wrist or elbow.
-They are custom-made in your consult to fit your arm by melting the plastic and moulding around your arm.
+Orthoses (also known as splints) are custom-made thermoplastic guards for the hand, wrist or elbow.
+They are made in your consult to fit your hand by melting the plastic and moulding around your hand.
 If you have any questions about your splint please call us.